cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 Since `ul` is calculated to be `32px`, then `li` is `1em * 32px = 32px`.

 In practice, therefore, we can see how `em` compounds based on what it inherits from its parent element.
 This makes using `rem` more predictable.
 If we set the font-size of all elements to `1rem`, then the font-size for all elements would be `16px` because `1rem * 16px = 16px`.
-However, if we only set the `html` selector to `1rem`, then the browser defaults for the rest of the elements would remain their defaults.
+However, if we only set the `html` selector to `1rem`, then the browser uses its default sizes.

-4. Be sure to understand inheritance.
+### Be sure to understand inheritance.

-Consider the following two settings:
+Consider the following rules:

 ```
 html {